 4.2.
 Image Segmentation#

-network: to output a matrix with the exact spatial resolution as input.
+The network must output a matrix with the same spatial resolution as the input image (height × width).

 Let’s start with all the necessary packages to implement this tutorial.